default search action

 The role of technology in digital forensics investigations: nifty assignment.
 74-77 - Charles Badami, Ajay Bandi, Denise M. Case, Aziz Fellah, Mahmoud Yousef:

 Engaging graduate students during the pandemic: panel discussion.
-78-79 - Joni Adkins, Diana Linville, Bilal Clarence, Shanon Elliott, Sean Paddock:
+78-79 - Joni K. Adkins, Diana Linville, Bilal Clarence, Shanon Elliott, Sean Paddock:

 The impact of COVID-19 on industry and education: panel discussion.
 80-81